SJTU-YONGFU-RESEARCH-GRP/core/REPORT.md

 - Some tests may fail due to issues with the implementation, not the build system
 - Timeouts indicate tests that took longer than 2 minutes to complete
 - Runtime measurements include compilation and execution time
+- Coverage information is reported when available from the test output
+- Error messages are extracted from test output when available